sakshambakshi/js-topic/readme.md

 //Object protype is null so it will end
 ```

-#### assign

--It only works on the enumerable property or those property that can be assigned or Reset.
-Basically all the property that are not inherited and existed to an object .

 #### setPrototypeOf()
 ![SetProtype of](setPrototype.png "SetProtype of")
 The setPrototypeOf takes **childObject** **parentObj** or prototype  take it as parameter and then mutatate the childObj directly by setting up its prototype to a parentObj **and mutatate directly** and the prototype is marked as refrence so if the protype method or property is set the original parent obj also change